Wei-Shao-Reg/GDR/README.md

 Shao, W., Pan, Y., Durumeric, O.C., Reinhardt, J. M, Bayouth, J. E, Rusu, M., and Christensen, G.E. .
 "Geodesic Density Regression for Correcting 4DCT Pulmonary Respiratory Motion Artifacts" [[Accepted to Medical Image Analysis (MedIA)](https://arxiv.org/abs/2106.06853)]

 ### Introduction
-The GDR algorithm removes respiratory motion artifacts in 4DCT lung images by (1) using binary artifact masks to exclude artifact regions from the regression, and (2) accommodating image intesnity change associated with breathing by using a tissue density deformation action.
+The GDR algorithm removes respiratory motion artifacts in 4DCT lung images by (1) using binary artifact masks to exclude artifact regions from the regression, and (2) accommodating image intensity change associated with breathing by using a tissue density deformation action.

 We have demonstrated that the GDR algorithm is more effective than the state-of-the-art Geodesic Intensity Regression (GIR) algorithm for removing clinically observed motion artifacts in treatment planning 4DCT scans.
 The following representative result demonstrates the promising performance of GDR in reducing real motion artifact.